NHSDigital/software-engineering-quality-framework/continuous-improvement.md

 > 3. _We don't have the same code style_
 > 4. _We don't have the same test approach_

+## Making time

+Some teams have success with forming a single backlog covering feature and improvement work.
+This requires product and tech people to work together and build a shared understanding of the relative priority of each item so that a single priority order can be decided.

+Other teams find it too difficult to decide on the relative priorities between features and improvement work and instead use a time budget approach.
+For example, they may decide that each sprint roughly 70% of the capacity should go into feature and bug fix work and the remaining 30% into operability and improvement work.
+The appropriate split will depend on the specific situation the team finds themselves in, and can vary over time &mdash; so long as the medium term average (for example over the last 3 sprints) does not deviate too far from the agreed split.

 ## Measurement

 When seeking to [identify](#identifying-improvement-opportunities) and [prioritise](#prioritising) improvements, it can be helpful to have agreed metrics as a guide.
 These will be specific to each team, but some good defaults to start with are: